RobWilks/SparkFun_ADXL345_Arduino_Library/README.md

 * Source files for the library (**SparkFun_ADXL345.cpp** and **SparkFun_ADXL345.h**).
 * **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.

+modified 8/2/19 to solve following problem:
+Interrupt service routine called but the interrupt state never cleared The INT1 pin on ADXL345 board changed from 0V to 3.3V and remained at this level Execution of main loop halted
+The old ISR had a large call stack which seemed bad practice CHANGE
+Replaced with new ISR that simply sets a flag to indicate that an interrupt has occurred The source of interrupt is determined in the main loop, action taken and the flag cleared It would be better to disable interrupts from the ADXL until the flag is cleared The current routine to write to the ADXL registers is inefficient with each bit written independently rather than in parallel as a byte

 Documentation
 --------------